 Journal of General Internal Medicine

 Feldman, Eric A., "The Genetic Information Nondiscrimination Act (GINA): Public Policy and Medical Practice in the Age of Personalized Medicine" (2011).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 392.

 Civil Rights and Discrimination Commons, Community Health and Preventive Medicine Commons, Genetic Phenomena Commons, Health Law and Policy Commons, Insurance Commons, Insurance Law Commons, Labor and Employment Law Commons, Public Law and Legal Theory Commons